Character

 int Character.Baseline

 Gets/sets the character's baseline.
-This allows you to set a specific base line for the character, which works similarly to walk-behind area and object baselines.
+This allows you to set a specific base line for the character, which works as its z-order value when sorting characters, room objects and walk-behinds on screen.

-The baseline can be from 1 to the height of the room.
-Setting it to 0 will make character go back to using its y coordinate as the baseline.
+The baseline's value can be from 1 to the height of the room.
+Setting it to 0 (or lower) will make character go back to using its current y coordinate as the baseline (that's the default).

 IMPORTANT: If two or more Character (or other objects) have equal Baseline, their draw order is undefined, and should not be relied upon.
 This is because of how sprite sorting is done in the engine.